-The Sync TypeScript SDK (@sync.so/sdk) provides typed methods for Node.js 18+ applications.
-It wraps the full Sync API surface for creating lip sync generations, polling status, and retrieving results from any TypeScript/JavaScript runtime.
+The Sync Labs TypeScript SDK (@sync.so/sdk) provides typed methods for Node.js 18+ applications.
+It wraps the full Sync Labs API surface for creating lip sync generations, polling status, and retrieving results from any TypeScript/JavaScript runtime.

 Requires Node.js 18+.
 The SDK ships with both ESM and CommonJS builds, so it works with any module system.